How To Fight a Termination or Reduction of DSHS Public Assistance

 Authored By: Northwest Justice Project

-- Why might DSHS stop or cut my benefits?
+- Why would DSHS stop or cut my benefits?

-- How does DSHS have to tell me about their decision?
+- How does DSHS tell me their decision?

 - What can I do if I disagree?